 In 1690, Danish King Christian V formulated a new set of guidelines together with Royal Esquire Anton Wolf von Haxthausen, setting standards and enabling control of the breeding of the race Frederiksborghesten used by the royal family in their stables.
 So 1690 became the “birth year” of the Royal Stables.

-The Royal Stables and its museum are open for visits daily in July from 10:00 to 17:00 and from August to September from 13:30-16:00, as of October they are closed on Mondays.
+The Royal Stables and its museum are open for visits daily – however in July the horses will be on their “summer grass” holiday.

 They are great to visit and enable people to see the beautiful old buildings while getting a close look at the carriages and horses.

 Here you can get a unique insight into the centuries’ old tradition and life form of using horses for transportation, and once outside again, the contrast to modern life really stands out.